cvviz/Guide/jobs.md

 Alternatively, for sending an individual email you can click on email id, that you see on the screen in a candidate row (email column) and it will open an email editor.

+# How to share jobs on social media?/Can I share a job on social media?

+You can share jobs on social media like LinkedIn, Facebook, Twitter.
+You can share a job on social media using the below steps -
+1. Click on a job
+2. Click on **Share Job** on the top-right side of the screen.
+3. To share a job on LinkedIn, choose LinkedIn.
+To share a job on Facebook, choose Facebook.

+# What is Share with Vendor?

+Vendors are recruitment agencies that could be working with you to help you source/hire candidates.
+When you share a job post with vendors they get a job link with complete job details.
+This link will have an option to upload resumes.
+When a vendor will upload resumes here, it will come directly into CVViZ.
+You can see which resume is sent by which vendor.

+ # What is Copy Job Link?

+When you "Copy Job Link", you are basically copying a job posting which will have an apply button.
+You can email this link or copy this link on different job boards or anywhere.

+# What are Tags?

+Using tags you can identify or group multiple resumes.
+It is similar to using hashtags.
+Except you **DO NOT USE #** here.
+You can assign multiple tags to a resume or resumes.

+# How to add Tags to resumes?

+There are **three ways in which you can add tags** to resumes.

+**1. Add tags while uploading resumes. **  - After you drag and drop resumes, you will be asked to add tags.
+You can add multiple tags.
+**2. Add Tags After You Upload Resumes OR To Old Resumes **
+	- Select one or multiple resumes
+	- Click on ...
+(3 dots) on the top-right side of the screen.
+	- Choose **Add Tags** option.
+You can add multiple tags using a comma-separated list of tags.
+**3. Add Tags To Single Resume** -
+	- Click on the resume file name
+	- It would open a resume with a brief summary **on the left**.
+There you will see a tab, Tags
+	- **Click on a tab**, Tags.
+Here you can add tags.

+# Why should we use tags?

+If you have assigned tags to resumes, you can search for resumes using these tags.
+One resume can have multiple tags.
+If you want to rank a particular set of candidates, then you can use tags.
+Tags help you create virtual groups of resumes.
+You can **build talent pipelines using tags.** You can identify or filter your data from the search results.
+It has many advantages.

+# What kinds of cities mentioned in the search criteria?

+Cities listed are the cities found on a resume.
+CVViZ captures all the cities that may appear on a resume.